MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/control-remote-powershell-access-to-exchange-servers.md

 - By default, all user accounts have access to remote PowerShell.
 However, to actually use remote PowerShell to connect to an Exchange server, the user needs to be a member of a management role group, or be directly assigned a management role that enables the user to run Exchange cmdlets.
 For more information about role groups and management roles, see [Permissions](https://technet.microsoft.com/library/d8dd605e-0af1-4e18-9ce6-e51d04e161ba.aspx).

+- For detailed information about OPath filter syntax in Exchange, see [Additional OPATH syntax information](../exchange-server/recipient-filters/recipient-filters.md#additional-opath-syntax-information).

 - You need to be assigned permissions before you can perform this procedure or procedures.
 To see what permissions you need, see the "Remote PowerShell" entry in the [Exchange and Shell Infrastructure Permissions](https://technet.microsoft.com/library/3646a4e8-36b2-41fb-89a4-79b0963fcb11.aspx) topic.

 > [!TIP]